joeytakeda/misc/table.md

 #### **Attributes**

 Attributes
+@start

-@startindicates the location within a temporal alignment at which this element begins.
+indicates the location within a temporal alignment at which this element begins.
+**Status**

+Optional

+**Datatype**

+teidata.pointer

+**Note**

-**Status**Optional**Datatype**teidata.pointer**Note**If no value is supplied, the element is assumed to follow the immediately preceding element at the same hierarchic level.
+If no value is supplied, the element is assumed to follow the immediately preceding element at the same hierarchic level.

+@end

-@endindicates the location within a temporal alignment at which this element ends.
+indicates the location within a temporal alignment at which this element ends.
+**Status**

+Optional

+**Datatype**

+teidata.pointer

+**Note**

-**Status**Optional**Datatype**teidata.pointer**Note**If no value is supplied, the element is assumed to precede the immediately following element at the same hierarchic level.
+If no value is supplied, the element is assumed to precede the immediately following element at the same hierarchic level.